tylerdave/OpenAPI-Tutorial/presentation/slides.md

  - Update as many responses as you would like and test your mock server.
 ---

+class: solution

+# Solution 2.03

+## Notes

+ - Can mock with any spec

+???

+ - You saw how you can mock any spec and there is actually no connection to back-end code implementation.

+---

 class: lesson

 # Lesson 2.04: Test with Dredd